+The production also includes live jazz, moonshine and burlesque.
 "Speakeasy Dollhouse: The Brothers Booth brings von Buhler's unique brand of immersive theater to the legends of John Wilkes and Edwin Booth," press notes state.
 "Speakeasy Dollhouse: The Brothers Booth is an immersive time-traveling theatrical experience, set in the renowned Players Club, which explores the sibling rivalry between Edwin and John Wilkes Booth."

 "Edwin Booth, a staunch Lincoln supporter, was honored by the president -- and even saved Lincoln’s son Robert from being crushed by a train shortly before the president’s assassination," von Buhler said in a statement.
 "Edwin, the more successful actor, divided the map allowing John Wilkes the opportunity to only perform in the South, while he ruled in the more desirable North.
 Every book I read on the family claimed that John Wilkes was his parent's favorite.
 Their mother, Mary Ann, constantly told the boys of her prophesies about their destiny, leading them to become self-fulfilling.
 My research has led me to believe that Abraham Lincoln may have been murdered as a result of sibling rivalry, and not because of John Wilkes’ great love of the confederacy.
 The Brothers Booth encourages audiences to roam Edwin Booth's former mansion in search for the truth.
 Utilizing Shakespearean themes, longtime conspiracy theories, and surreal vignettes, Speakeasy Dollhouse: The Brothers Booth weaves together a story of the brothers' troubled lives."